awstomburge/hlc302-cdk/README.md

 ![Amazon Connect Chat Interface](images/connect-chat.png)

 ## Starting the Customer's View
-1. Back in Cloud9, type `aws configure` and hit enter until you see it prompt for `Default region name`.
-At the prompt, type `us-east-1` and hit enter until the console prompt returns.
-2. Run the script
+1. Back in Cloud9, run the script
     ```
     sh config_generator.sh
     ```
-3. Right click the folder fronend-customer, press download, and then unzip the folder
+2. Right click the folder fronend-customer, press download, and then unzip the folder
-4. Once it is unzipped cd into it
+3. Once it is unzipped cd into it
-5. Install, build, and start frontend-customer
+4. Install, build, and start frontend-customer
     ```
     cd frontend-customer
     npm install --force